nfbeier/15tw-smartsystem/README.md

 The Amplitude Arco X laser system is a 500 mJ, 30 fs at spec laser system firing at a repetition rate of 10 Hz.
 This laser system will be used by the Hussein Lab for relativistic laser-driven plasma acceleration experiments.

+# Python Version
+We are standardized on Python 3.10 for all software in this repo

 # Importing Driver Code
 This project aims to provide a consistent and reliable way to handle relative imports across various modules.
 By including a default pathing block at the top of the main programs, we ensure that all relative imports are correctly resolved, preventing potential import errors.